appsemble/appsemble/docs/guide/resources.md

 the creator of the resource is allowed to view their resource, otherwise personal information might get leaked.

-When making reservations however it is still helpful to know which tables are already reserved.
-To do so views can be used.
+When making reservations however, it is still helpful to know which tables are already reserved.
+To accomplish this, views can be used.
 A view has a set of roles, as well as a [remapper](/docs/reference/remapper) that’s used to transform the output.

 In this case only the resource ID, table name, and the creation date should be included.
 The